Most Dangerous States for Drunk Driving (Ranked)

 Worst Ranking Factor: DUI Fatalities – 4th

-With 42 percent of all its traffic deaths involving a driver impaired by alcohol, Maine is illustrating the way life shouldn’t be.
+With 42% of all its traffic deaths involving a driver impaired by alcohol, Maine is illustrating the way life shouldn’t be.

-Thankfully, Maine takes drunk driving seriously with a Zero Tolerance law and penalties that come from both the state courts and the Bureau of Motor Vehicles including suspended licence, mandatory ignition interlock device, driver’s education courses, fines, and possible jail time.
+Thankfully, Maine takes drunk driving seriously.
+According to the Bureau of Highway Safety, they have a zero tolerance law.
+Penalties come from both the state courts and the Bureau of Motor Vehicles, including suspending your license, having a mandatory ignition interlock device on your vehicle, driver’s education courses, fines, and possible jail time.

 Jumping from 10th place to 5th in under a year, Maine is quickly headed in the wrong direction in regards to drunk driving.